citusdata/mongo_fdw/README.md

-MongoDB Foreign Date Wrapper for PostgreSQL
+MongoDB Foreign Data Wrapper for PostgreSQL
 ===========================================

 This [MongoDB][1] extension implements the PostgreSQL's Foreign Data Wrapper for.